Cysharp/ProcessX/README.md

 ===
 [![CircleCI](https://circleci.com/gh/Cysharp/ProcessX.svg?style=svg)](https://circleci.com/gh/Cysharp/ProcessX)

-ProcessX simplify call an external process with the aync streams in C# 8.0.
+ProcessX simplifies call an external process with the aync streams in C# 8.0 without complex `Process` code.
 You can receive standard output results by `await foreach`, it is completely asynchronous and realtime.

 ```csharp
 using Cysharp.Diagnostics; // using namespace